 4. Decision Making

 Managerial Economics deals with the broadening of business goals.
-It helps in optimizing the output of organisation.
+It helps in optimizing the output of organization.
 It also maintains the marketing techniques and procedures.

 Yes, Managerial Economics is a great major provided you have a good hold over mathematics and statistics.
 After completing your undergraduate degree with this major, you can get lucrative jobs in MNCs.